mostafa272/Small-Heading-For-Post-Title/README.md

 ## Installation
 Download small-heading-for-post-title.zip file and upload it to wordpress plugins folder, then activate it.
 If you download release file, you should extract it to find small-heading-for-post-title.zip file.

+## How to use this plugin:
+Upload this plugin to your blog, Activate it.Then go to settings page of the plugin and set its options.
+(See Documentation page at Wiki)

 ## Donate to support us